chris-ramon/rails_angularjs_demo/README.md

 # Rails + AngularJS DEMO APP

-simple app using Rails + AngularJS using $resource module which has small implementation of the following features:
+simple app using Rails + AngularJS using $resource module.

+This demo has small implementation of the following features:
 * authentication - devise
 * permissions - custom based permissions inspired on Discourse's
 * file upload - async file upload using JQuery File Upload